WildCard-TheBoard/Pan-TheBoard/index.md

 ### Talk and Play
-[_Life in 19x19_](https://www.lifein19x19.com/index.php), The Forum where you can ask and get the info.
-The latest uodate of Go club, Books, Go engines such as KataGo and Leela Zero..<br>
+[_Life in 19x19_](https://www.lifein19x19.com/index.php), The Forum where you can ask and get the answer.
+The latest update of Go club, Books, Go engines such as KataGo and Leela Zero..<br>

-Get bored?
+Got bored?
 Play game with others at [_OGS_](https://online-go.com/).
 The site also provides Go resources, Puzzles, Tools..

 ### Description 3
 Provide various board sizes, and play game with Go engine.